 Is it OK that my will mentions this trust but I decided not to do it.
 There was no way to take it out.
 According to them it automatically does it and they told me to check with my state to see if it matters that it says there is one and I don't have one.

 ...
 Many problems can come from this ...
 It was signed incorrectly (I hesitate to use the word "fraudulently" because honest mistakes happen ...
 But many questions come from this also ...
 Why didn't you sign the R&R form? ...
-Were the transfers listed on the schedule on the...Read more »
+Were the transfers listed on the...Read more »

 My parents didn’t get along but remained married.
 I was told my mom went to settle but didn’t becuase my Dad left most of money to my kids.My father passed in 2014 and I just wanna know how I find out.
 Not a fan of disputes but it’s a nice sum of money and just sitting.
 My sister Ibelieve...
 Read more »